nullrocket/gitbook/account/remember-me.md

 # Remember Me

-# How to use remember me?
+## How to use remember me

-If you check off the Remember me for one week checkbox when signing in, Passpack will do just that.
-This will only work on one computer at a time, and you must first set up a _Welcome Message_.
-Here are the restrictions:
+Check the Remember me for one week checkbox when signing in.
+This will only work on one computer at a time, and you must first set up a [**Welcome Message**](/account/welcome-message.md).

-1. Your Welcome Message must be active.
+In order for the remember me feature to work

-2. You can not skip the Packing Key.
-You'll always have to type that in.
+* Your Welcome Message must be active.
-3. You will be remembered on 1 computer at a time.
+* You will be remembered on 1 computer at a time.
-4. You will be remembered for 1 week.
+* You will be remembered for 1 week.
-5. You must accept a cookie.
+* You must accept a cookie.

 #### Why Only 1 Week?